The Figuration, ‘Race’ & Whiteness: Thinking with Elias no. 4

 6.8 The fourth point to raise here is to emphasise some of the specifics about relations between groups and in particular where ‘race’ differences exist.
 Beneath distinguishing characteristics of people, such as religion or skin colour or occupation, is actually the degree of internal cohesion and communal control and command over resources which comes from power differentials between groups.
 It is less these characteristics and more the power differentials that maintain disparities in power ratios and resources distribution over time.
 Important in this is that the dynamic at work involves the established attributing characteristics to all outsiders which are those of the minority of the worst, and to itself attributing those which are the minority of the best.
 A key resource is the way the established collectively and individually assign ‘by nature’ characteristics to outsiders which associate these with dangerous, threatening and disreputable attributes, a kind of fear of pollution.
 And when a change in power disparities occurs, there can be a lag in self-image and self-evaluation ‘catching up’ with the new power ratios.
 And while Elias discusses this regarding the former established group members, it is also likely to exist for former outsiders too, although probably the adjustment here occurs quicker.

 6.9 What now?
-In a very real sense, the conversation about figurational analysis in relation to established and outsider groups seen in racial terms over the 200 year period that the Whites Writing Whiteness project is concerned with is a continuing one.
-These ideas require testing through being used to explore the specifics, in the way indicated above.
-They cannot be pronounced upon in general terms, but only regarding their utility in making sense of actual established-outsider relations over time, in context, at local level, involving specific groups of people.
-The next ‘thinking with Elias’ discussion on South African murder rates can be accessed here and is a small move in this direction.
+In a very real sense, investigations of figurational matters in relation to established and outsider groups in South Africa over the 200 year period that the Whites Writing Whiteness project is concerned gets at the fundements of its racial order.
+These ideas always have to be used to explore the specifics, in the way indicated above.
+That is, they cannot be pronounced upon in general terms, but only regarding their utility in making sense of actual established-outsider relations over time, in a particular context, at as specific local level, involving identified groups of people.